rodrivas78/MSX-BASIC-PONG/README.md

 MyPONG - MSX_BASIC

-Written to run in a MSX (1.0/1.1 or higher).
+Written to run in a MSX (1.0/1.1 or higher) computer.

 Player 1 use keyboard (up and down keys) / Player 2 use joystick